 How does the concept of roles work?

 A director takes a role when he or she provides the board with views, proposals, comments about strategy, efficiency, organization, marketing, ethics and control.
 The roles also show if a member visionary or result orientated.
-A different set of roles show how the person is driving or cautious, independent or integrating and risk oriented or not.
+A different set of roles show if the person is driving or cautious, independent or integrating and risk oriented or not.

 How is it done?